 - The details of the lease agreement that one or more roommates signed

 - The landlord’s name and contact information

 - The total security deposit is to be paid.

 - The total rent amount and frequency of payments

-- How expenses (rent, utilities, food, subscriptions, etc.) is to be divided up
+- How expenses (rent, utilities, food, subscriptions, etc.) are to be divided up

 - Information on how one roommate can terminate their tenancy if needed

-Once you’ve got the agreement written up; have all parties sign it and get it notarized.
+Once the agreement is written up, have all parties sign it and get it notarized.
 How well a roommate agreement works will ultimately be decided by those signing it.
-If you both make it in good faith, then it will lay the foundation for a cordial relationship.
-Who knows it may even blossom into a lifelong friendship?
+If you both make it in good faith, it will lay the foundation for a cordial relationship.
+Who knows, it may even blossom into a lifelong friendship.

-In Accordance; with State Laws Located in Article 7: Landlord and Tenant This roommate contract is provided for the mutual benefit of roommates and does not constitute legal advice.
-If you need legal help; you must contact an attorney.
+In accordance with State Laws Located in Article 7: Landlord and Tenant, This roommate contract is provided for roommates’ mutual benefit and does not constitute legal advice.
+If you need legal help, you must contact an attorney.